masasam/dotfiles/README.md

 ![dnsmasq](https://raw.githubusercontent.com/masasam/image/image/dnsmasq.png)

-## Do not suspend even if closing the lid
+## Don't suspend even if closing the lid

 It does not suspend, because startup is fast